KeeferW/Speed-Analyzer/README.md

 CSV File:
 - The CSV file will contain columns for Frame, Pixels/Frame, Seconds Elapsed, and Average Pixel/Frame.
-- When saved, it will be named "speed_data - [video_filename].png."
+- When saved, it will be named "speed_data - [video_filename].png" to the current working directory.

 Graph Image:
 - The graph image displays the speed (pixels/frame) over time (frames).
-- When saved, it will be named "speed_graph - [video_filename].png."
+- When saved, it will be named "speed_graph - [video_filename].png" to the current working directory.

 Quitting:
 - Press 'q' to quit the script early.
 This will interupt any processes however data collection will be saved.